NiteeshKumar31/Covid19_Reporting/README.md

 # Covid-19 Reporting

-### Project Overview
+## Project Overview
-The project that we're developing now will be based around reporting and prediction of covid-19 spread.
-The project has mainly two objectives,
+The project that we're developing now will be based around reporting and prediction of covid-19 spread, The project has mainly two objectives.
-1. We will be creating a data platform for datascience team to make use of the final data to build machine learning models to predict the covid-19 spread and other insights of the data.
+1. We will be creating a data platform for datascience teams to make use of the final data to build machine learning models to predict the covid-19 spread and other insights of the data.
-2. A data platform where our data analyts can easily report on the covid-19 trends using a reporting tool(PowerBI).
+2. A data platform where our data analysts can easily report on the covid-19 trends using a reporting tool(PowerBI).

-### Tools
+## Tools
-We will be using azure for most part of the project.
+We will be using azure and it's major services below for the project.
 - Azure Data Factory
 - Azure Databricks
 - Azure CI/CD